FoundersCard Review, Overview & Is It Worth It in 2021?

 FoundersCard is a membership club for executives and in the past a large part of having this membership has been the ability to network by attending social events held in various cities throughout the year.
 Due to current events these functions are not happening right now, but hopefully FoundersCard will be able to bring them back when things become more normal.

 A few years ago I locked in a $295 per year rate, but at that time I had to commit to two years.
 I’ve gladly paid the membership fee each year since, because I think I get more value out of the membership than I pay in.
-Right now that same $295/yr rate is available without a 2 year commitment, so it could be a good time to give FoundersCard a try.
+Right now that same $295/yr rate is available without a 2 year commitment or initiation fee, so it could be a good time to give FoundersCard a try.

 I don’t think FoundersCard is for everyone, but if you own a business and like to travel it’s definitely worth a look.